 - Retain more bulk material.
 The impact of material loss from fugitive dust can’t be overstated.
 Lost material leads to lost revenue and forces the conveyor system to work harder to move less product.

 - Decrease inhalable and respirable dust hazards.
-Breathing inhalable or respirable dust poses a significant threat personal health.
-Larger and heavier inhalable dust will often lodge in the nose, throat or upper respiratory tract.
-Smaller and finer respirable dust can permeate the lungs and respiratory system.
+Breathing inhalable or respirable dust poses a significant threat to personal health.
+Larger and heavier inhalable dust will often lodge in the nose, throat, or upper respiratory tract.
+In addition, smaller and finer respirable dust can permeate the lungs and respiratory system.

 - Satisfy regulatory compliance.
-OSHA, MSHA and the EPA all publish rules and guidelines on the need or requirement to reduce airborne dust.
-As of September 2020, operations are also now required to perform a Dust Hazards Analysis (DHA) of how dust hazards are being lessened and managed.
+OSHA, MSHA, and the EPA all publish rules and guidelines on the need or requirement to reduce airborne dust.
+In addition, as of September 2020, operations are also now required to perform a Dust Hazards Analysis (DHA) of how dust hazards are being lessened and managed.

 - Fulfill environmental responsibility.
 Beyond a bulk material handler’s concern for employees, an operation has a duty to restrict fugitive dust that can travel deeper into the community.

 - Lessen maintenance work and expense.
-Build-up of fugitive dust causes costly extra housekeeping.
+The build-up of fugitive dust causes costly extra housekeeping.
 It can also inflict premature wear on your conveyor equipment and systems.

 Smart Solutions for Controlling Conveyor Dust

 Benetech’s engineers focus on problem-solving innovation that frees more of your time for increasing production.
-Our MaxZone® Modular Skirtboard and Belt Support System include the components for preventing conveyor dust that can interfere with your goals.
+For example, our MaxZone® Modular Skirtboard and Belt Support System include the components for preventing conveyor dust that can interfere with your goals.

 Aware of your operational concerns and objectives, we leave no source of dust out of our sight.
-Our solutions ensure you can secure all of your conveyor system with superior dust control.
+Our solutions ensure you can secure all of your conveyor systems with superior dust control.